sogeuni/sogeuni.github.io/content/abs/apendix/writing-scripts.md

 **Craps**

-Borrowing the ASCII graphics from [[./contributed-scripts#^PETALS|Example A-40]], write a script that plays the well-known gambling game of _craps_.
+Borrowing the ASCII graphics from [[contributed-scripts#^PETALS|Example A-40]], write a script that plays the well-known gambling game of _craps_.
 The script will accept bets from one or more players, roll the dice, and keep track of wins and losses, as well as of each player's bankroll.

 **Tic-tac-toe**